Documentation Index

 Bullet list

-A bullet list presents items as an unordered set, where each item is marked with a symbol.
-Use a bullet list when the order of items does not matter, such as a list of features, requirements, or options.
+A bullet list presents items as an unordered set.
+Use it when the order of items does not matter, such as a list of features, requirements, or options.

 Creating a bullet list